)

 Living space

-While small dog breeds may be a great fit for apartments, many large dog breeds can also thrive in a small space if they get enough mental stimulation and exercise outside the home.
-The AKC recommends certain large dog breeds, like greyhounds, for people who live in apartments.
-But people who are mostly sedentary and live in a small space may find it easier to care for a small dog.
+Many large dog breeds can thrive in a small space if they get enough mental stimulation and exercise outside the home.
+If you don’t have an active lifestyle, and live in a small space, you may find it easier to care for a small dog.

 Temperament

 Many large dogs are surprisingly calm, gentle, and affectionate with family members.
-But they may also come from a lineage of hunters or guard dogs and be protective and suspicious of strangers as a result.
-Temperament also varies across large dog breeds — for example, mastiffs are super affectionate and better with young children than some other large dog breeds, like Akitas.
+But they may also come from a lineage of hunters or guard dogs and be protective of family and suspicious of strangers as a result.
+Some breeds may be better than others with small children, other dogs, and strangers.

 Training needs